thiagoalves-dev/thiagoalves.dev/content/posts/en-us/the-simplest-and-cheapest-way-to-start-a-developer-career.md

 **But, what is frontend?**

-Basically, it involves the visual programming of a website or web system.
+Basically, it involves the visual programming of websites or web systems.

 When you access a website, everything you see is nothing more than code that has been interpreted by the browser.
-The colors, the size of the elements, the images, the links.
-Somehow it all went through a developer and is part of what we call frontend.
+Colors, size of the elements, images, links.
+Somehow they all went through a developer and are part of what we call frontend.

-The code is divided into two languages:
+Basically, the code is divided into two languages:

-**HTML** - structuring: this is what I use to define what should appear on the screen, such as: a button.
+**HTML** - structuring: this is what we use to define WHAT should appear on the screen, such as: a button.

-**CSS** - styling: this is what I use to define how the structure should appear on the screen, such as: the color of the button.
+**CSS** - styling: this is what we use to define HOW the structure should appear on the screen, such as: the color of the button.

-There is a third, but it is not essential for the moment.
+There is a third one, but it is not essential at this moment.

-### In practice
+### Let's practice

 The image below is a screenshot of my browser displaying an example page.
-In it we have text with a link in the middle and a button below.
+In it, we have text with a link in the middle and a button below.

 ![Screenshot of the browser](/images/posts/start-developer-career/example-2.png)

-Now, see below the code I made to develop a screen like this.
+Now, see below the code I wrote to develop a screen like this.
 I'm not going to explain everything, otherwise it would be a very long post.
+The idea here is to show how intuitive this type of implementation may be.

 ```html